CrystalCodes22/Unity-Integration-Test/README.md

-# Unity-Fluid-Template
+# Unity-Github Integration Test
-A 2D fluid simulation made in Unity.
+A teset repository to test Github's integration with Unity.